The Best Scooters for 11 and 12 Year Olds

 Age and Height Recommendation

 It’s recommended for kids aged 5 to 12 years old.
-It aims to accomodate children up to 152cm, so if you're child is nearing this height, it may be worth considering a 3 wheel scooter for adult such as the micro kickboard scooter.
+It aims to accommodate children up to 152cm, so if your child is nearing this height, it may be worth considering a 3 wheel scooter for adults such as the micro kickboard scooter.

 Height adjustable handlebar

 The handlebar can be adjusted from 67cm to 93cm, so you can make sure it’s the right height for your child.
 The handlebars can be removed from the base for storage and transportation.